Positive Polar Corp. · Research Program

 Functional Bioavailability & Bioassays

-"Can representative marine communities actually use the iron, and does growth approach the whale-feces positive control?"
+"Can representative marine communities actually use the iron, and does it grow the right, food-web-relevant community — not just more biomass?"

 Fuller wet-lab program · ~4–6 months